 Sugar kelp’s high iodine content makes it attractive to those wanting to boost their dietary iodine intake.
 It consistently has one of the highest iodine contents of all commercially available seaweeds, although seaweed iodine does vary seasonally, by location, and with the age of the plant.
 Levels as high as 6,500 ppm have been reported, but data from eleven sources including our own testing shows the median iodine content of sugar kelp to be 2,782 ppm.
 At this level, a one gram serving delivers 2,782 micrograms of iodine…more than 18 times the Recommended Dietary Intake (RDI) of 150 mcg.

 There are several health reasons why one may want to ingest iodine above the RDI.
 Kelps have been used in Chinese medicine for over 1,000 years to treat goiter, a condition often caused by a lack of dietary iodine.
 Iodine deficiency is still a modern-day problem and including sugar kelp in one’s diet adds more than enough naturally produced iodine to compensate.
-Another reason to ensure adequate or high iodine intake is because it can confer protection against radiation poisoning, a topic we cover in some detail here and in our FAQs.
+Another reason to ensure adequate or high iodine intake is because it can confer protection against radiation poisoning, a topic we cover in our FAQs.
 Finally, there is a school of thought that attributes the longevity of the Japanese people and their low rates of certain cancers, especially of the prostate gland and the breast, to their high iodine intake.
 Traditional Japanese cuisine favors seafood and usually includes daily servings of sea vegetables, both of which are high in iodine compared to terrestrial foods.
 It’s estimated that the average Japanese citizen consumes about 1.2 mg of iodine per day (1,200 mcg), with some people regularly consuming as much as 3mg per day.

 However, it should be cautioned that there can be too much of a good thing when it comes to iodine.
 The accepted tolerable upper intake level is 1,200 mcg iodine per day, and even though most people safely spill excess iodine from their systems, some people are sensitive and can develop adverse symptoms.
 Also, those receiving radiation treatment for thyroid cancer should not eat kelp or otherwise consume iodine, as this can interfere with the treatment.
 We advise consulting a medical professional before embarking on a program of iodine supplementation (also known as orthoiodosupplementation) with kelp or iodine supplements.